FrancescaShell/Test/README.md

 •	**-m**, **--molecule**: symbol of the polluting parameter.

 ### Documentation
-The source of our documentation is the on-line site Openaq.
-It provides air composition data updated from time to time by other sites.
-It queries the [OpenAQ](https://openaq.org) website to fetch the value of some air quality parameter in a world city.

 To join the program, you can choose:
 - a **city**, in the list of European cities